rafaelaceno/opstest/README.md

 ```
 ### One way to be able to simulate Auto Scalling rules

-> - Access the machine EC2 by SSH
+- Access the machine EC2 by SSH
-> - install stress tool `sudo yum install -y stress`
+- Install stress tool `sudo yum install -y stress`
-> - run the stress tool with the command `stress -c 1 --vm 2` and wait a few minutes to verify the new instance is started
+- Run the stress tool with the command `stress -c 1 --vm 2` and wait a few minutes to verify the new instance is started
-> - To view the overhead just install and run the `htop` tool
+- To view the overhead just install and run the `htop` tool

 ### Another way to test autoscaling is to simply Terminating an instance.